blackferncreations/germankeycut/boundaries.md

 ## Cultural Explanation

-GermanKeyCut does not reduce German market behavior to national character.
+The framework does not reduce German market behavior to national character.

-The framework does not assume that all German buyers:
+It does not assume that all German buyers:

 * behave identically
 * evaluate risk in the same way